algorithmiaio/api-docs/source/includes/_data.md

 ## When should I use the Data API?

-The Algorithmia Data API is used when you have large data requirements.
+The Algorithmia Data API is used when you have large data requirements or need to preserve state between calls.
+It allows algorithms to access data from within the same sesion, but ensures that your data is safe.

-* preserve state?
-* keep data in one place?
-* other reasons to use this?

-* when do I have to use the data api?
+There are many different collection types that have different features and security measures in place.
+Data in your temporary and user collections can be downloaded to be saved locally.

 ## Collection Types

-* what is a collection?

 There are four types of collections: User collections, Session collections, Permanent Algorithm collections, and Temporary Algorithm collections.

-User collections can store data and allow you to set both the read/write permission on that data collection.
+User collections can store data and allow you to set the read permission on that collection.

 Other collection types have system-defined permissions:

-* Session Collections only have read/write access from within the same session
+* Session Collections only have read/write access from within the same session.
-* Algorithm collections have read/write access from internal calls and this data collection type is guaranteed to exist for every algorithm.
+* Temporary and Permanent Algorithm collections have read/write access from internal calls and this data collection type is guaranteed to exist for every algorithm.

 ## User Collections